 (6) For a Generation Resource or ESR that excludes its Load(s) from the netting arrangement pursuant to paragraph (9) of Section 10.3.2.3, Generation Netting for ERCOT-Polled Settlement Meters:

-(a) Non-charging Load(s) are measured by the corresponding EPS Meter, except that when a Resource Entity for an ESR communicates its non-charging Load(s) value(s) to the EPS Meter using approved calculation methods.
+(a) The excluded Load(s) are measured by the corresponding EPS Meter, except that when a Resource Entity for an ESR communicates its non-charging Load(s) value(s) to the EPS Meter in accordance with Section 10.2.4.

-(b) For non-charging Load(s) that are metered behind the POI metering point, the Load will be added back into the POI metering point to determine the net flows for the POI metering point.
+(b) The excluded Load will be added back into the POI metering point to determine the net flows for the POI metering point.

-(c) For non-charging Load(s) that are separately metered at the POI, the non-charging Load will not be included in the determination of whether the generation site is net generation or net Load for the purpose of Settlement.
+(c) For sites that are not located behind a NOIE meter point, it shall be the responsibility of the TDSP(s) serving the excluded Load at the facility to account for the excluded Load by creating ESI ID(s) and providing ERCOT with interval data.
+If there is a one-to-one relationship between each excluded Load meter and ESI ID, then the TDSP may request that ERCOT populate the ESI ID(s) for the excluded Load.